ghc-proposals/ghc-proposals/expression-ambiguity.rst

-A similar situation occurs here: with expression ambiguity, this program is well-typed (prints True), whereas currently in Haskell the program is not well-typed because of an "ambiguity" type error.
+A similar situation occurs here: with expression ambiguity, this program is well-typed (prints "True"), whereas currently in Haskell the program is not well-typed because of an "ambiguity" type error.
 An explanation follows.